 Get a 3D digital model made of your home.
 This will be an extra cost but it’s vital that you understand the layout of your new home.
 The cost is well worth it if you’re struggling with how to read a floor plan.

-Or you could commission a 3D model from another source, here's a suggestion - but I haven't used them personally.
+Or you could commission a 3D graphical model.
+Again you can ask your design professional to arrange this or organize it through another source, here's a suggestion - but I haven't used them personally.
 Not all 3D models are created equal.
 Expect to pay around $200 for a full model (including roof - which I recommend so you can understand the full form of your new home) QA Graphics

 Another option is to check out Realar.
 Realar is an augmented reality app.
 It’s pretty cool.
 You can walkthrough your floor plans as if you’re taking a video with your smartphone.